sepidehpouyan/reactive-tools/add_new_architectures.md

 - `reactive_port`: port the Event Manager listens to events from.
 Specified in the input JSON file
 - `deploy_port`: port the Module Loader listens from.
 Specified in the input JSON file

+- `__nonces`: a map of nonces for every module of the same node.
+- `need_lock`: a boolean that says if a node needs to perform requests one at a time.
+Used for Sancus.

 For all the other methods/attributes, the developer can choose his own implementation.

 ## Add new encryption types

-In `connection.py` we can add new encryption algorithms in the `Encryption` enum class.
+In `crypto.py` we can add new encryption algorithms in the `Encryption` enum class.
 If you need to add a new algorithm, modify this class accordingly.

 Note that two modules can be connected using a specific encryption **only** if both of them support it.
 If, for example, you want to connect a SGX module with a TrustZone module using an encryption algorithm X, you have to:

+- Implement the crypto functions in `crypto.py` for encryption, decryption, MAC
+- Update the methods of the `Encryption` class to include support for this new encryption type (just look at the existing code, and modify it accordingly)

 - Implement that encryption algorithm in the modules code
   - For SGX/Native modules, just update the [`reactive_crypto`](https://github.com/gianlu33/rust-sgx-libs/tree/master/reactive_crypto) library